Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 1 (.md

 	- People, machines, other computers.
 ### Operation
 - I/O devices and the CPU can execute concurrently (If you have more than one core)
-- Each device controller is in
+- Each device controller is in charge of a particular device type
+- Each device controller has a local buffer
+- Each device controller type has an operating system device driver to manage it